What insurance plans do you accept?

 The Dentist South Shore also has many patients that pay for their dental treatment themselves.
 Dental exams and cleanings may be less expensive than you think.
 At our office we also have several financial options available to our patients.
 Prior to starting any dental treatment we print an estimate to show our patients what their benefit will cover.

 The Dentist South Shore also accepts several preferred provider plans.
 If you have a PPO and are interested in becoming a patient at The Dentist South Shore give us a call and we will help you determine your benefits.
-Sue and Ronda are excellent resources for questions regarding dental insurance and benefits.
+Our front desk staff are excellent resources for questions regarding dental insurance and benefits.
 They take the time to make our patients concerns a priority.

 Here are some common insurance companies we work with: